Clearing House Automated Transfer System

-The Clearing House Automated Transfer System, or CHATS, is a real-time gross settlement (RTGS) system for the transfer of funds in Hong Kong.
+The Clearing House Automated Transfer System (CHATS) is a real-time gross settlement (RTGS) system for the transfer of funds in Hong Kong.
 It is operated by Hong Kong Interbank Clearing Limited (HKICL), a limited-liability private company jointly owned by the Hong Kong Monetary Authority (HKMA) and the Hong Kong Association of Banks.
 Transactions in four currency denominations may be settled using CHATS: Hong Kong dollar, renminbi, euro, and US dollar.
 In 2005, the value of Hong Kong dollar CHATS transactions averaged HK$467 billion per day, which amounted to a third of Hong Kong's annual Gross Domestic Product (GDP); the total value of transactions that year was 84 times the GDP of Hong Kong.
 CHATS has been referred by authors at the Bank for International Settlements to as "the poster child of multicurrency offshore systems".

 History

 Prior to the launch of CHATS as a RTGS system, interbank settlements in Hong Kong relied on a multi-tier system which settled on a daily net basis.
 About 170 banks settled with ten clearing banks.
 These ten banks, in turn, settled with Hongkong Bank, which then settled with the HKMA on a one-to-one basis.
 Hongkong Bank acted as the clearing house under this system, settling payments across its books on a net basis on the day following the transactions.
 The HKMA decided that this did not meet international standards as set by G10's Committee on Payment and Settlement Systems; following a six-month feasibility study, in June 1994, it decided to develop CHATS as an RTGS system.

 After two years of development, CHATS for Hong Kong dollars was launched on 9 December 1996.
 CHATS for US dollars, Euros and Renmenbi were launched on 21 August 2000, 28 April 2003 and 18 June 2007 respectively.
 In July 2007, the Regional CHATS Payment Services was also launched to link all participants in the HKD, USD and EUR CHATS for transactions involving currency exchange.